 ELSS funds are a popular tax saving mutual fund scheme under section 80C of the IT Act 1961.
 Many studies over time have proven that equity investments can generate a lot of value in the long run.
 But if you are looking to save tax under section 80C and capture the growth of equity markets, you may find your options limited.

 ELSS mutual fund is one of the four options available to you as an equity investor who’s also looking to save tax.
-Other option being the Unit Linked Insurance Plans (ULIPs), pension plans from private life insurers and New or National Pension Scheme (NPS).
+Other options are the Unit Linked Insurance Plans (ULIPs), pension plans from private life insurers and the New or National Pension Scheme (NPS).

 Check the investment ideas into ULIPs and NPS here How to Make ULIP Plans Work to Your Advantage and How to Make the Most Out of Your NPS Investments